Thwani47/blog/content/posts/kubernetes-on-azure-part-two-local-kubernetes-cluster.md

 # pod/calculator-replicaset-x2wkb               0/1     CrashLoopBackOff   3 (20s ago)    61s
 ```

 Kubernetes `Deployments` allow us to upgrade our application instances, roll back to a previous version, and scale our application instances.
 Deployments are the recommended way to manage Pods and ReplicaSets.
-In the next section, we will go through how to create a Deployment for our calculator app.
+In the next section, we will go through how to create a Deployment for our calculator.

 ## Creating a Deployment
 A `Deployment` is a higher-level abstraction that manages ReplicaSets and Pods.
 Deployments allow us to define the desired state of our application and Kubernetes will ensure that the actual state matches the desired state.
 We can define a Deployment for our calculator Pod as follows